FusionAuth/fusionauth-site/site/_posts/2020-03-10-securely-implement-oauth-in-react.md

 The OAuth and FusionAuth configuration above will not match your application.
 I copied it out of my FusionAuth admin panel.
 This is the only code in the whole article you can't just copy/paste, seriously.
 The best place to find your values is this `View` button in the Applications page:

-{% include _image.html src="/assets/img/blogs/fusionauth-example-react/admin-view-application.png" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react/admin-view-application.png" class="img-fluid" figure=false %}

 (Also, if you do want to copy/paste everything, just [clone the GitHub repo](https://github.com/FusionAuth/fusionauth-example-react) with everything already in it.
 You'll still have to change this config file, though.
 No way around that).